It seems like everyone is apologizing as the internet continues to shine a harsh, brutally revealing light on both brands and individuals.

-Be transparent with your consumers and your audience when something goes wrong and while in the short term it may seem worse for your brand, it helps its credibility in the future.
+Be transparent with your consumers and your audience when something goes wrong and while it may seem worse in the short term for your brand, honesty now leads to credibility in the future.

 Respond to Every Issue As If It Will Go Viral